pi3d/pi3d.github.com/html/_sources/FAQ.txt

         Blender.x=>pi3d.x, Blender.y=>pi3d.z, Blender.z=>pi3d.y with no reflection
         of whatever you design

+      * If you export without getting blender to Include Normals then pi3d will have to generate them when the model is loaded.
+This is not a good idea for several reasons: It will be slower to do on the pi then on a 'big' computer, it will have to be done every time the model is loaded rather than just once, it will not give the fine control available in blender to define the sharpness of edges.

-      NB You will need to define uv mapping even if you define a material colour and don't intend to use a texture.
+      NB You will need to define uv mapping even if you define a material colour and don't intend to use a texture but might want to use a normal mapping shader.
 To do this in blender you need to tab to edit mode, select all vertices (a), unwrap (u, Unwrap).
 If the model has multiple objects you will need to do this for each one.
 After you export you may need to edit the ``mtl`` file so the relative path to the image is correct for